-Research interests: Checkel's research interests include international relations theory (domestic-international linkages, international institutions, constructivism, governance), conflict studies (civil war), European integration (Europeanization, identity) and qualitative methods (process tracing, bridging positivist-interpretive techniques).
-At SPS, he plans to offer seminars on international-relations theory; civil wars; the liberal order and identity politics; international institutions; and qualitative methods.
+Checkel's research interests include international relations theory (domestic-international linkages, international institutions, constructivism, governance), conflict studies (civil war), European integration (Europeanization, identity) and qualitative methods (process tracing, bridging positivist-interpretive techniques).
+He has published broadly on these topics, including four books from Cambridge University Press (author, editor, or co-editor) and one volume from Yale University Press (author).
+At EUI, he offers seminars on international-relations theory; civil wars; the liberal order and identity politics; international institutions; and qualitative methods.

-“I welcome PhD proposals on a broad range of topics.
+“I welcome Ph.D. proposals on a broad range of topics.
 In terms of IR theory, I am especially interested in new theories built on inter-disciplinary grounds or that cut across epistemological boundaries.
 While I have long-standing interests in constructivism, I am equally at home working with other theoretical schools.
-Aside from IR theory, I welcome projects on peace & conflict studies (rebel group mobilization, international interventions, civil wars), international institutions and organizations (governance, domestic-international linkages, legitimacy), identity politics, and European integration.
+Aside from IR, I welcome projects on peace & conflict studies (rebel group mobilization, international interventions, civil wars), international institutions and organizations (governance, domestic-international linkages, legitimacy), identity politics, and European integration.
 Methodologically, I can advise best on qualitative methods, but am open to other approaches.
-Whatever the method chosen - qualitative, quantitative, mixed, positivist or interpretive - the goal is for students to master a set of techniques that can be used in an operational, applied way to explain/understand/critique the (IR) world around us."
+Whatever the method chosen - qualitative, quantitative, mixed, positivist or interpretive - the goal is for students to master a set of techniques that can be used in an operational, applied and ethically-sound way to explain-understand-critique the world around us."

 Department of Political & Social Sciences

 European University Institute